oscbyspro/DiffableTextViews/Notes/NumericTextStyle.md

 ### Enforcement

-- Lower bound is enforced when the view is: unfocused.
+- Lower bound is enforced when the view is: idle.
 - Upper bound is enforced when the view is: focused.

 ### Formats